jina-ai/jina/README.md

 ⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.

-🌩️ **Fast & cloud-native** - Distributed architecture from day one, scalable & cloud-native by design: enjoy containerizing, streaming, paralleling, sharding, async scheduling, HTTP/gRPC/WebSocket protocols.
+🌩️ **Fast & cloud-native** - Distributed architecture from day one, scalable & cloud-native by design: enjoy containerization, streaming, sharding, replication, async scheduling, HTTP/gRPC/WebSocket protocols.

 🍱 **Own your stack** - Keep end-to-end stack ownership of your solution, avoid integration pitfalls you get with fragmented, multi-vendor, generic legacy tools.